2017 A to Z: Letter B…

 My motivation was an email from Ancestry with a challenge from Amy Johnson Crow to write a family story every week in 2014: Her challenge was 52 Ancestors in 52 Weeks.
 As I hadn’t seen the challenge until mid-January, I knew if I was going to join I quickly needed to begin writing stories to catch up… while also researching how to set up a blog.
 I found it quite exciting as I pulled it all together and offered my first weekly story; I caught up quickly and I posted a new ancestor story… on time, every week!
 I’m happy to say I completed all 52 stories and eventually learned a new word… “slurping” as I slurped my blog over to a printing site and made a book of all my 52 ancestor stories.

-From day one, I’ve met many awesome bloggers, joined a few blogging groups on FaceBook and still learning more everyday!
+From day one, I’ve met many awesome bloggers, joined a few blogging groups on FaceBook and learning more every day!

 Want to read more, then click… 2017: A to Z… All About Me!